 Plastic Smoothie started as a personal experiment related to digital fabrication and 3D printing, and it has been partly developed in TecnoLab La Rueca Asociación with the help of some Patreon supporters and some very creative contributors.

 The starting point was the need to find an easy an affordable way to recycle plastic in a maker environment.
 The Precious Plastic project is a great role model, but their machines and recycling process can be quite complex and expensive if one doesn’t have the equipment.

 - Affordable: we are trying to use electrical appliances for most of the project due to the reduced cost and availability.

-- Accessible: the machines should be easily found on stores or online and their use shouldn’t be too difficult.
+- Accessible: the machines should be easily found in stores or online and their use shouldn’t be difficult.

 - Open: this project is shared under a Creative Commons license and anyone can be part of it.

-We’ve divided the project in different stages to be sure we stay the course and have clear goals:
+We’ve divided the project into different stages to be sure we stay the course and have clear goals:

 - Stage 1: simple melting process and 2D models

 - Stage 2: silicone molds and plastic testing